Top Sites for Eco-Friendly & Sustainable Accommodation

 Site experience:

-Start your search by clicking “Book Hotel” at the top, since there’s no search bar, then scroll to the destination you want.
-Current destinations include a handful of major US cities, Mexico, the Caribbean, the Maldives, Belize, Italy, Paris, Guatemala, and Thailand – so this could be a great site to use especially if you’re looking for a beachy vacation.
+Start your search by clicking “Destinations” at the top, since there’s no search bar, then scroll to the destination you want.
+Current destinations include mostly US cities, with a growing number of options in Latin America and other destinations around the world.
+This is an especially great site to use if you’re looking for a beach vacation.

 Why book with them?